How to Insert Data into MongoDB with Node.js and Mongoose

 let localSchema = model('localization', localModel, 'my-collection-name');

-Insert new data into MongoDB
+Insert New Data into MongoDB

 localSchema.insertMany({